Skip to content ↓

 Democracy

-The principle of democracy is consistently being reinforced at Fulston Manor, with democracy processes being used for important decisions within the school community, for instance, elections being held for School Captain and Prefects positions, Form and Sport Captains and Student voice members.
-The principle of democracy is also explored in the History and Religious Studies curriculum as well as in tutor time and assemblies.
+The principle of democracy is consistently reinforced at Fulston Manor, with democratic processes being used for important decisions within the school community.
+For instance, elections are being held for our School Captains and Prefects, Form and Sports Captains and Student Voice members.
+The principle of democracy is also explored in the History, Citizenship and Religious Studies curriculum as well as in tutor time and assemblies.

 The rule of law

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Fulston Manor School.
-Students are taught the rules and expectations of the school which are highlighted by the student code of conduct and student expectations.
+The importance of laws, whether they be those that govern the class, the school, or the country, is consistently reinforced at Fulston Manor School.
+Students are taught the rules and expectations of our school, which are highlighted by our student code of conduct and student expectations.
 Students are taught the value and the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police, St Johns Ambulance and the Fire Service reinforce this message.
+This forms explicit elements of the Citizenship Curriculum.
+Visits from authorities such as the Police, St Johns Ambulance and the Fire Service reinforce these messages.

 Individual liberty

-Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through e-safety and our PDC Personal Development Curriculum Programme.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through online safety and our Personal Development and Wellbeing programme.

-Fulston Manor has a robust anti-bullying culture and has in place a comprehensive Behaviour for Learning Policy, Anti Bullying Policy which is over seen by the Anti-Bullying coordinator Miss Spinola.
+We also have a robust anti-bullying culture and have in place a comprehensive Behaviour for Learning Policy.

 Mutual Respect

-Respect is a strong part of Fulston Manor School and is part of its our Ethos and Values.
-Students learn that their behaviours has an effect on their own rights and those of others.
-All members of the school community treat each other with respect and this is reiterated in every aspect of our school.
+Respect is a strong part of Fulston Manor and is part of our Ethos and Family Values.
+Students learn that their behaviour has an effect on their own rights and those of others.
+All members of the school community are expected to treat each other with respect and this is reiterated in every aspect of our school.

-Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment with Fulston’s ethos.
+Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment within our ethos.

 Tolerance of those of different faiths and beliefs

-This is achieved though equipping our students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
-Students benefit from a number of visitors during assemblies and the PDC (Personal Curriculum Programme).
-Additionally, students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
+This is achieved through equipping our students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within our school community.
+Students benefit from a number of visitors during assemblies and our Personal Curriculum Programme.
+Additionally, students are actively encouraged to share their faith and beliefs within school and celebrate festivities throughout the calendar year.
 The Religious Studies curriculum, which is compulsory for all students up to the end of KS4, provides a broad and balanced education on a range of faiths, religions and cultures.

-Fulston Manor School is part of Erasmus which is recognised by the British Council and Ofsted for its contribution to students’ Social, Moral, Spiritual & Cultural and curriculum knowledge about global issues.
+Fulston Manor School is part of Erasmus which is recognised by the British Council and Ofsted for its contribution to students’ social, moral, spiritual and cultural development and curriculum knowledge about global issues.
 Fulston Manor has received funding to maintain our partnerships with schools across Europe to teach students about life in other countries and develop them as global citizens.

 Fulston Manor School strives endlessly to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our Society.